qinisoxulu/nasasimulation/README.md

 # NASA Simulation App

-A web application built using **Django** for simulating and practicing various challenges related to the NASA Space Apps Hackathon.
+A web application built using **Django** for simulating and practicing various challenges related to the NASA Space Apps' Hackathon.
 The project aims to provide a basic overview of how we collaborate during an online hackathon.

 ---